sebastianlinde/ECI/README.md

 # Economic Complexity Index (ECI)
 The ECI package allows you to compute the economic complexity index for any bi-partite network configuration.
-This code was used in the project: **Li, Linde and Shimao, 2019, *Major Complexity Index and College Skill Production*, Mimeo.**  If you use this package we ask that you please cite the above work.
+This code was used in the project: **Li, Linde and Shimao, 2024, *Major-Occupation Specificity and College Skill Production*, Forthcoming-JHR**  If you use this package we ask that you please cite the above work.

 ![ECI_flow.pdf](ECI_flow.png)